PART 4 of 4

 You’ll occasionally see variations and stipulations, but if you take a moment to understand exactly what they’re allowing, you’ll know whether or not it’s a good policy!

 Degree planning is tricky, but it’s not impossible – and it IS WORTH IT!
-A resourcefully planned degree can cost 1/2 of what you’ll pay if you just walk in and sign up for college.
+A resourcefully planned degree can cost 20% of what you’ll pay if you just walk in and sign up for college.
+This makes a college degree attainable and affordable for any family.

 The rest of this series: